-The proposed development of the 1Door4Care Treatment Centre is anticipated to require the removal of fifty-four (54) trees to facilitate grading and construction.
-Some trees recommended for retention are located in close proximity to the proposed 1Door4Care Treatment Centre and may need to be removed as part of additional design requirements.
-Additional assessments are recommended to address these changes as required.
+The proposed development of the 1Door4Care Treatment Centre is anticipated to require the removal of fifty-two (52) trees to facilitate grading and construction.
+Some trees recommended for retention are located in close proximity to the proposed 1Door4Care Treatment Centre and may need to be removed as part of additional design requirements moving forward.
+Additional assessments would be required to address these design changes as needed.

-Prior to any works being conducted along property lines, or within the drip lines of trees growing on adjacent properties that have the potential to be impacted, a consent letter from the neighboring property owners is required.
+Based on the existing site plans, all work is proposed to occur on the Subject Property and well removed from adjacent properties.
+Should any additional work outside of what has been proposed be required along property lines, or within the drip lines of trees growing on adjacent properties that have the potential to be impacted, a consent letter from the neighboring property owners would be required.
+Updates to this report would also be required to reflect plan changes would also be required.

 Tree Protection measures should be incorporated into design plans as recommended in this report for trees that may be impacted through development.
+Tree protection measures identified for individual trees should be strictly adhered to in order to limit negative impacts and improve long-term viability.

-Based on background research, our site visits, and review of our findings, we have come to a few important recommendations and conclusions which include the following:
+Based on background research, our site visits, and our findings, we have come to a few important recommendations and conclusions which include the following:

-- It is anticipated that to facilitate the proposed development of the 1Door4Care Treatment Centre, 51 trees will need to be removed on the Subject Lands. - Recommendations for the retention and removal of individual trees are subject to change pending modifications to the final development plan and/or grading requirements associated with construction. - As per the City of Ottawa By-law (No. 2020-340), The removal of trees on the site cannot occur until written approval of a Tree Conservation Report has been granted through a tree permit. - A limit of work fence/ tree hoarding should be installed along the CRZ of trees to be retained. - Where work within the CRZ cannot be avoided for trees recommended to be retained, mitigation measures described in the above tree care recommendations should be followed to reduce potential damage to the tree. - Tree hoarding for trees to be retained shall meet the City of Ottawa Tree Protection Specifications, as attached in Appendix D. - Any required vegetation removal should be conducted in a manner to avoid impacts to nesting birds that may be utilizing habitats on the property.
-The breeding bird period for this area is generally March 15 to August 31.
-A survey for active bird nests should be conducted prior to any vegetation removal or site alteration planned to occur during this window. - Any Common Buckthorn or other invasive tree species observed during construction should be removed and replaced with native species where possible. - Tree care recommendations provided should be considered a minimum standard and applied to all trees to be retained in development areas. - Tree protection measures and recommendations will not guarantee tree protection, and the potential for damage may still occur.
-Ongoing monitoring to ensure tree protection measures are effective is recommended.
+- It is anticipated that to facilitate the proposed development of the 1Door4Care Treatment Centre, fifty-two (52) trees will need to be removed on the Subject Lands. - Of the 52 trees recommended for removal, 23 have already been removed in May 2024 to facilitate construction of the 1Door4Care tunnel. - Recommendations for the retention and removal of individual trees are subject to change pending modifications to the final development plan and/or grading requirements associated with construction. - As per the City of Ottawa By-law (No. 2020-340), The removal of trees on the site cannot occur until written approval of a Tree Conservation Report has been granted through a tree permit. - A limit of work fence/ tree hoarding shall be installed along the CRZ of trees to be retained as shown on the site plan in Appendix C. - Where work within the CRZ cannot be avoided for trees recommended to be retained, mitigation measures described in the above tree care recommendations should be followed to reduce potential damage to the tree. - Tree hoarding for trees to be retained shall meet the City of Ottawa Tree Protection Specifications, as attached in Appendix E. - Any Common Buckthorn or other invasive tree species observed during construction should be removed and replaced with native species where possible.